mastats/cli_user_data_processing/README.md

 4. **Download Images:**

 Download all user profile images to a local directory.
 You can use the --dir argument to set the name of the directory.
 The app will create the necessary folders for you.
+In order to facilitate the download of a large volume of pictures in an efficient way, this task is executed with async functions.
 ```bash
 python cli.py download-images --dir ./images
 ```